EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `--csv`
-  Export the archive list in CSV format.
+  Display details in csv format.
 - `-D, --detailed`
-  Retrieve a detailed list of archives with additional metadata.
+  Display detailed archive list.
 - `--header`
   Display column headers in the result.
 - `-l, --long`
-  Display archive details, including filename, size, creation date, shared status, and shared path.
+  Display archive details, including file name, size, creation date, shared status, and shared path.
 - `-t, --target-directory [target directory]`
   Specify the directory from which the archive will be retrieved.